jyryu1/Concept-of-a-Portable-Covid-19-Diagnosis-Kit/README.md

 - Need detection strips (detection device)
 - Contamination risk

-Following shows example of STOPCovid kit
+Following shows an example of STOPCovid kit

 <p align="center">
 <img src="https://user-images.githubusercontent.com/29791211/87841733-6a4fcc00-c8e2-11ea-89a2-b040c517a46e.png">
 </p>

 I would like to use following technology that overcomes limitations of the STOPCovid.

 * Uses lyophilized powder – storage of reagent in RT is enabled.
 * Hot pack – used to sustain critical temperature at 60o C.